-Thus, we can infer the LBD parameter $\xi$ from the ratio of the long-run to the short-run responses of firm sales to a subsidy.
-Intuitively, the short-run regression coefficients in Table 3 pick up the mechanical effect of subsidies on output: giving money to firms to produce naturally increases their sales.
+Thus, we can infer the LBD parameters $\xi$ and $\zeta$ from the ratio of the long-run to the short-run responses of firm sales to the credit treatment and the upstream exposure.
+Intuitively, the short-run regression coefficients in Table 2 pick up the mechanical effect of subsidies on output: giving money to firms to produce naturally increases their sales.
 The short-run estimates are useful for translating the amount of credit firms received into the effective subsidy rate in the model $\kappa{fj1}$ , pinning down $\eta$ in (5.6).
-Then, the long-run coefficients in Table 4 contain information on the strength of LBD, as they compare the post-subsidy sales of subsidized and non-subsidized firms.
+Then, the long-run coefficients in Table 3 contain information on the strength of internal and external LBD, as they compare the post-subsidy sales of subsidized and non-subsidized firms, and those of firms located closer to and farther away from other subsidized firms.

-The ratio $\beta_1^L/\beta_1^S$ is about 3.
-A common elasticity of substitution $\sigma$ of 3 (Broda and Weinstein, 2006) yields a value of $\xi \approx 1$ .
-This is at the high end, but within range, of previous estimates.
+Using the most conservative coefficients in column 7 of Tables 2 and 3, the ratio $\beta_1^L/\beta_1^S$ is about 1.2.
+A common elasticity of substitution $\sigma$ of 3 (Broda and Weinstein, 2006) yields a value of $\xi \approx 0.4$ .
+This is well within range of previous estimates.
 For instance, Irwin and Klenow (1994) report values of 0.3-0.5 for the semiconductor industry in the US and Japan, Benkard (2000) of 0.5-1.0 for US passenger aircraft, Thompson (2001) of 0.3-0.5 for US WWII shipbuilding, and Levitt et al. (2013) of 0.3 for US auto assembly.
-It is sensible that our value is at the high end of this range.
-First, all of these studies are based on a substantially shorter time horizon.
-At the extreme, Levitt et al. (2013) work with a single year of data, and their estimate of 0.3 is of the daily speed of learning.
-Second, the above studies consider industries at the technological frontier and located in the most advanced economies.
-In the 1970s South Korea was a developing country well inside the world productivity frontier, which we conjecture would have made learning easier.
-Thus, we view our implied values of $\xi$ to be broadly consistent with existing evidence.
+Thus, our implied values of $\xi$ are broadly consistent with existing evidence.